 Holocaust Survivor Program

 JSSA has an enduring shared commitment to care for and provide safety net services to frail, poor and ill Holocaust survivors residing in our community.
 Together with the Conference on Jewish Material Claims Against Germany (Claims Conference) JSSA provides multiple services for Holocaust survivors living independently in the community.
-These services are funded through grants* from the Claims Conference, funds from the Harry and Jeanette Weinberg Holocaust Survivor Emergency Assistance Fund (administered by the Claims Conference), assistance from the Jewish Federation of Greater Washington and donations from the Jewish community of greater Washington.
+These services are funded through grants* from the Claims Conference, assistance from the Jewish Federation of Greater Washington and donations from the Jewish community of Greater Washington.

 - Limited urgent needs assistance